A Probabilistic Threshold for Monochromatic Arithmetic Progressions: Introduction

 \section{Introduction}

-For $k \in \mathbb{Z}^+$, let $w(k)$ be the minimum integer such that {\it every} 2-coloring of $[1,w(k)]$ admits a monochromatic $k$-term arithmetic progression.
+For $k,r \in \mathbb{Z}^+$, let $w(k;r)$ be the minimum integer such that {\it every} $r$-coloring of $[1,w(k;r)]$ admits a monochromatic $k$-term arithmetic progression.
 The existence of such an integer was shown by van der Waerden \cite{vdw}, and these integers are referred to as van der Waerden numbers.
-Current knowledge places $w(k)$ somewhere between $(k-1)2^{k-1}$ (for $k-1$ prime) and
+Current knowledge places $w(k;r)$ somewhere between $\frac{r^{k-1}}{ek}(1+o(1))$ and

-with the upper bound being from one of Gowers' seminal work \cite{Gowers}.
+with the upper bound being from one of Gowers' seminal works \cite{Gowers} (with slightly better lower bounds when $r=2$).
 A matching of upper and lower bounds appears unlikely in the near (or distant?) future.
-However, by loosening the restriction that {\it every} 2-coloring must have a certain property to {\it almost every} (in a probabilistic sense), we are able to home in on the rate of growth of the associated numbers.
+However, by loosening the restriction that {\it every} $r$-coloring must have a certain property to {\it almost every} (in the probabilistic sense), we are able to home in on the rate of growth of the associated numbers.

+Although the majority of probabilistic threshold functions studied have concerned graphs, work on integer Ramsey structures has been investigated.
+Different threshold functions related to arithmetic progressions have been studied, in particular, by R\"{o}dl and Ruci\'nski \cite{RR,RR2} and Schacht \cite{Schacht}.